aimms/documentation/webui/workflow-panels.rst

 Branching logic
 +++++++++++++++

 Next to maintaining focus, the Workflow Panel allows developers to reflect a business process with a sequence of steps.
 As a user enters information, the model computes the appropriate path and guides the user accordingly.
 Workflows therefore often have some branching logic, but the perceived user experience is that of a linear flow.
-The app guides them from one screen after another, and they click “next” to proceed (though you may also give the option “back,” or “cancel.”)
+The app guides the users from one screen to another and they click “next” to proceed (though you may also give the option “back,” or “cancel”).

-Therefore, workflows can be used for processes where the next step depends on the information filled in the previous step(s) and it is critical that steps are completed before progressing to the next one.
+Therefore, workflows can be used for processes where the next step depends on the information provided in the previous step(s) and it is critical that steps are completed before progressing to the next one.

 An example case for this is an S&OP process.
 Users need to fill in sales data, refine the sales forecast, do a capacity review, decide on a scenario, and export plans.
 If these steps are not taken consecutively, the app will produce no result or unreliable results.